What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Description-Based Bias Benchmark

-As LLMs do not show a high level of bias in existing overt bias benchmarks, we aim to develop a dataset specifically designed to measure hidden bias in LLMs that previous works do not measure.
+As LLMs show low bias in existing term-based bias benchmarks, we aim to develop a dataset designed to measure bias by the description-based method in LLMs that previous works do not measure.